eezstreet/SWATEliteForce/README.md

  * Why can't I play in Barricaded Suspects, VIP Escort, Smash and Grab, or Rapid Deployment?
  * Are you going to add AI officers in CAREER CO-OP?
  * Does this mod work with other mods?
+ * I played in singleplayer, but there's very few missions (1 or 2).
+Why?
  * Are there more missions for Extra Missions coming out?
  * I can't find X piece of equipment!
 Did you remove it?
  * Breaching doors with the shotgun doesn't work!